CodeTheCity/codethecity-4-environment/README.md

 Codethecity is an initiative aiming to improve our cities through highly focussed civic hacking events, bringing coders, designers, community members and service providers together to make a difference.

-Our first event happens on **20th/21st June 2015** in Aberdeen and Edinburgh.
+Our next event happens on **20th/21st June 2015** in Aberdeen and Edinburgh.

 Find out more at [codethecity.org](codethecity.org), on in the [wiki here](https://github.com/CodeTheCity/codethecity-4-environment/wiki).